-Do a Google search of “psychotropic drugs water supply” and you will see that even the mainstream media acknowledges that these drugs are environmentally present in drinking water, at least in low doses.
+Do a Google search for “psychotropic drugs water supply” and you will see that even the mainstream media acknowledges that these drugs are environmentally present in drinking water, at least in low doses.
 But could it be much worse than reported?
-Is it compounding and worsening over time, and at what rate?
+Is it compounding and worsening over time.
+If so, at what rate?

-It has also long been asserted that sodium flouride in drinking water has a sedating effect.
-But the fact is the mad scientists have openly promoted a more aggressive scheme in recent years.
+It has also long been asserted that sodium flouride in drinking water has a sedative effect.
+But the fact is that mad scientists have openly promoted a more aggressive scheme in recent years.
 Now, and with the obvious criminal capture of gatekeeper government agencies, it is no leap to assume this plot is well underway.

 Putting statins in the water supply was also considered during a November 2008 discussion that featured Robert Bonow, M.D. of Northwestern University in Chicago; Gordon F. Tomaselli, M.D. of Johns Hopkins University in Baltimore; and Anthony De Maria, M.D. of the University of California at San Diego.

 Also in November 2008, CNBC aired a segment lauding the effectiveness of statins, after which one of the hosts remarked, “Why don’t they just put statins in the water supply,” to which CNBC’s medical expert replied, “A lot of people have said that and they are in the water in fact.”

 Fox News ran a story about considering adding trace amounts of lithium to public water supplies as a “mood stabilizer” in a bid to lower the suicide rate.

 Fox News medical expert Dr. Archelle Georgiou gave the concept tacit approval when she labeled the study an “interesting concept” and refused to even mention the moral aspects of mass drugging people against their will.

 This is an excellent video on how this pseudo-science scam is promoted.